Try the Witches’ Market

 Following the narrow streets with a whirl of activity, you will sooner or later arrive at the Mercado de las Brujas, The Witches’ Market run by Bolivia’s witch doctors, yatiris, officially wearing black hats.
 The cobblestone lanes are just off Calle Sagárnaga.
 It is a hotspot for the Aymara culture with traditional Andean handicraft products as well as for secret magic.

 All kinds of knick-knacks are available, hanging down the shop fronts.
-Most striking are the dried llama foetuses and baby llamas which appear by the dozen along the street.
-Whenever the Bolivians build a new house, they bury a llama foetus under the foundation, since it is said to bring good luck.
-It is a sacrifice to the goddess Pachamama, Mother Earth, and such acts are classified as within white magic.
+Most striking are the dried llama foetuses and baby llamas, which appear by the dozen along the street.
+Whenever the Bolivians build a new house, they bury a llama foetus under the foundation since it is said to bring good luck.
+It is a sacrifice to the goddess Pachamama, Mother Earth, and these acts are considered white magic.

-A whole range of dried products are for sale here among a number of other objects such as magic amulets, Inca mythology and spells.
-It is not immediately obvious what these peculiar and magic items are, or what they are used for.
+A range of dried products are for sale here, among many other objects such as magic amulets, Inca mythology and spells.
+It is not immediately obvious what the intended use of these peculiar and magic items is.
 The vast majority are related to offerings for luck, love and health.

-However, black magic with the aim of cursing or destroying someone else is said to exist here, too.
-Spell boxes, amulets, mystic figures, owl feathers, stones, dried frogs as well as snakes, pink candies and loads of powders with supernatural power are all displayed together with tourist appealing handcrafted goods such as woven bags, alpaca sweaters, ceramics and indigenous-looking dolls.
+However, black magic to curse or destroy someone else is said to exist here, too.
+Spell boxes, amulets, mystic figures, owl feathers, stones, dried frogs as well as snakes, pink candies and loads of powders with supernatural power are all displayed together with tourist-appealing handcrafted goods such as woven bags, alpaca sweaters, ceramics and indigenous-looking dolls.

 Powders, amulets and magic

-The spiritual world is heavily represented in the shops which are densely stuffed with medical plants and herbs for rituals belonging to the Aymara universe.
-You can find whatever needed to cast a spell against people or spirits.
-The three animals from the Incan mythology, the puma, the snake and the condor are also present, symbols of power, wisdom and travel.
-This turns the market into an interesting place to get the feel of Aymara traditions and beliefs.
-It can obviously be seen as a cultural heritage from the Incas.
+The spiritual world is well represented in the shops densely stuffed with medical plants and herbs for rituals belonging to the Aymara universe.
+You can find whatever is needed to cast a spell against people or spirits.
+The three animals from the Incan mythology, the puma, the snake and the condor, are also present, symbols of power, wisdom and travel.
+All these elements make the market a fascinating place to get a feel for Aymara traditions and beliefs.
+It can be seen as a cultural heritage of the Incas.

 It is a fascinating and astonishing mixture of hocus pocus items.
-Whatever illness or bad conditions you may suffer from there are remedies to cure it to be found here.
-Surely, coca leaves and other remedies to prevent altitude sickness as well!
-Another service provided is fortune-telling, in case you dare and have a wish to look into the future.
+Whatever illness or bad conditions you may suffer, there are remedies to cure it here.
+Of course, this includes coca leaves and other remedies against altitude sickness!
+Another service provided is fortune-telling, in case you dare and wish to look into the future.

-Even if the vast majority of the Bolivians are Catholics, they still to a large extent follow old traditions and creed.
-The locals in Bolivia have in general no hesitation in believing in fortune-tellers or the characteristic La Paz witch doctors, the yatiris.
+Even if the vast majority of the Bolivians are Catholics, they still follow old traditions and creeds to a large extent.
+Generally, the locals in Bolivia have no hesitation in believing in fortune-tellers or the characteristic La Paz witch doctors, the yatiris.

-The square in front of the impressive Basilica of San Francisco is Plaza San Francisco (or Plaza Mayor de San Francisco), which is just round the corner from The Witches’ Market.
-It is a popular meeting place right in the middle of La Paz and the perfect place for people-watching!
-Sit down on the stairs and observe everyday life in La Paz in the beautiful square.
+The square in front of the impressive Basilica of San Francisco is Plaza San Francisco (or Plaza Mayor de San Francisco), which is just around the corner from The Witches’ Market.
+It is a popular meeting place in the centre of La Paz – and the perfect place for people-watching!
+Sit on the stairs and observe everyday life in La Paz in the beautiful square.
 It is a fine blend of indigenous La Paz and visitors from near and far.

-The church is an Andean gold-leaf decorated baroque church, which was constructed in 1547 as a Franciscan convent, dedicated to St Francisco of Assisi.
-It is today the oldest church in the city of La Paz.
+The construction is an Andean gold-leaf decorated baroque church, constructed in 1547 as a Franciscan convent dedicated to St Francisco of Assisi.
+Today, it is the oldest church in the city of La Paz.

-Unfortunately, in 1610, the massive structure collapsed due to an extremely heavy snowfall, and the church wasn’t rebuilt until at few hundred years later.
+Unfortunately, in 1610, the massive structure collapsed due to a disastrous snowfall, and the church was not rebuilt until a few hundred years later.

 A few streets further to the east, you will arrive at the Plaza Murillo.

-The Plaza Murillo is the central square in La Paz, located in the old town near Socabaya Street.
-It has been the key site for various political revolutionary battles in Bolivia, in more recent years in 1946, 1952 and 2002.
-In the 1946 conflict there was even a hanging from one of the lampposts here!
+The Plaza Murillo is the central square in La Paz, in the old town near Socabaya Street.
+It has been the focal site for various political revolutionary battles in Bolivia – most recently in 1946, 1952 and 2002.
+In the 1946 conflict, there was even a hanging from one of the lampposts here!

 Originally, in 1558, the square was designed as part of a rectilinear grid by Juan Gutiérrez Paniagua, and soon colonial buildings appeared, including the government building housing a jail, the Royal Treasury, the Cathedral and the Bishop’s Residence.

-The Plaza was originally named the Plaza Mayor, but was during the colonial period renamed Plaza de Armas.
-Later, after the independence, the name was changed to Plaza 16 de Julio.
-The square bears its current name Plaza Murillo after Pedro Murillo, a Bolivian leader who was hung by the Spanish troops in 1810 in the independence revolt.
+The Plaza was at the beginning named the Plaza Mayor, but was during the colonial period renamed Plaza de Armas.
+Later, after the independence, the name changed to Plaza 16 de Julio.
+The square bears its current name Plaza Murillo after Pedro Murillo, a Bolivian leader hanged by the Spanish troops in 1810 in the independence revolt.

-The Plaza Murillo is often filled with pigeons and people crossing it – or chilling on the benches for a while!
+The Plaza Murillo is often full of pigeons and people crossing it – or chilling on the benches for a while!

-Real spectacular is the building of the National Congress of Bolivia which has a clock running counterclockwise!
+Really spectacular is the building of the National Congress of Bolivia, which has a clock running counterclockwise!

 The Basilica of Our Lady of Peace at the Plaza Murillo is also known as La Paz Cathedral.
 The current cathedral is a fine neoclassical cathedral from 1835, which features a certain number of baroque elements.

-In 1989 two lateral towers were added to La Paz Cathedral, an event that precisely coincided with Pope John Paul II’s arrival in Bolivia.
+In 1989, two lateral towers were added to La Paz Cathedral, an event which precisely coincided with Pope John Paul II’s arrival in Bolivia.

 Do enter the impressive Basilica to see the wonder for yourself!